linode/docs/docs/databases/hadoop/install-and-configure-hadoop-cluster.md

 ### Create Host File on Each Node

-For each node to be able to communicate with their names, edit the `/etc/hosts` file to add the IP address of the three servers.
+For each node to communicate with their names, edit the `/etc/hosts` file to add the IP address of the three servers.
 Don't forget to replace the sample IP with yours:

   {: .file }
   /etc/hosts